appsemble/appsemble/docs/blocks/map.md

 Markers can be loaded from external sources or from Appsemble’s resource API.

+Markers that are too close to each other to be visually distinguishable will be clustered by default.

 ## Actions

 | Action        | Required | Description                                           |